-Digital ecosystems, professional practices, institutional logics, liminality
+Digital ecosystems, professional practices, competing logics, liminality

 Frida Magnusdotter Ivarsson, Fredrik Svahn